-Watch: Bet Superbowl 2017 Ads: Time For Melissa McCarthy To Rock Your World
+Watch: Best Superbowl 2017 Ads: Time For Melissa McCarthy To Rock Your World

 With the combination of McCarthy’s Kia Super Bowl commercial and her breakaway success as Sean Spicer, USA Today proclaimed that McCarthy “stole the show for Super Bowl weekend.”
 Although the Super Bowl is always filled with creative, eye-opening ads, McCarthy has a chance to steal the show with her wacky, fun Kia commercial.

 Super Bowl 2017 will feature a fierce competition between the New England Patriots and the Atlanta Falcons.
 The Super Bowl is always a national event, but Super Bowl 51 (LI) is especially interesting because the Atlanta Falcons have never made it into the Super Bowl before now.
-According to NPR, The Falcons team was formed more than 50 years ago, but now they have the chance to face off against the stalwart New England Patriots and quarterback Tom Brady in Superbowl 2017.
+According to NPR, the Falcons team was formed more than 50 years ago, but now they have the chance to face off against the stalwart New England Patriots and quarterback Tom Brady in Superbowl 2017.

 Super Bowl 2017 starts at 6:30 pm EST on Fox.
 The Super Bowl can also be viewed via FoxSportsGo.com or via the Fox Sports app for Apple TV, Roku, Amazon Fire TV, and Xbox One.
 The Super Bowl can also be viewed on a mobile device via the NFL Mobile app.
 Lady Gaga is set to perform the halftime show, the underdog Falcons may overwhelm the veteran Patriots, and McCarthy’s Kia commercial will offer a laugh riot.